kprakobkit/kprakobkit.github.io/pages/2016-08-01-clojure-todo-1/index.md

       wrap-gzip))
 ```

-Now let’s take a look at the routes.
+Now let's take a look at the routes.
 Compojure’s defroutes function is responsible for creating all the route handlers and looks fairly straight forward.
-In this implementation, each route interacts with a different method on the model - create,all,find-by-id, delete-all, etc.
+In this implementation, each route interacts with a different method on the model - create, all, find-by-id, delete-all, etc.

 As a side note, I followed the [todo-backend spec](http://www.todobackend.com/) when I was creating this portion of the todo app.
 The site is awesome and even has a test suite that you can run against.